Density of group languages in shift spaces

 \subsection{Markov measures}

-Using the topological transitivity condition from \cref{t:transitive}, we establish ergodicity for skew products involving \emph{invariant Markov measures}.
-Recall that a measure $\mu$ on $A^\Z$ is an $r$-step Markov measure, $r\geq 1$, when for every word word $w\in A^*$ of length $m\geq r$ such that $\mu(x_{[0,m)} = w)\neq 0$ and every letter $a\in A$,
+Using the topological transitivity condition from Theorem~\ref{t:transitive}, we establish ergodicity for skew products involving \emph{invariant Markov measures}.
+Recall that a measure $\mu$ on $A^\Z$ is an $r$-step Markov measure, $r\geq 1$, when for every word $w\in A^*$ of length $m\geq r$ such that $\mu(x_{[0,m)} = w)\neq 0$ and every letter $a\in A$,

-Note that invariant Markov measures are also called \emph{stationary}.
+Invariant Markov measures are also called \emph{stationary}.
 The support of an $r$-step invariant Markov measure $\mu$ is an $r$-step shift of finite type.
 We say that an $r$-step Markov measure $\mu$ is \emph{irreducible} when for all $u,v\in A^r$, there exists $m>0$ such that

-Notice that this is equivalent to irreducibility of the shift of finite type which supports $\mu$.
-It is well known that a Markov measure $\mu$ is ergodic if and only if it is irreducible.
-The 1-step case may be found in \cite{Petersen1983}, pp.~51--53, while the general $r$-step case can be reduced to $r=1$ by passing to the higher block shift (whose definition is recalled after \cref{cor:SFT}).
+Notice that this is equivalent to irreducibility of the shift of finite type supporting $\mu$.
+It is well known that a Markov measure is ergodic if and only if it is irreducible.
+The 1-step case may be found in~\cite[pp.~51--53]{Petersen1983}, while the general $r$-step case can be reduced to $r=1$ by passing to the higher block shift (whose definition is recalled after Example~\ref{ex:full}).
 We shall prove our second main result, which we now recall.